Preparing a Traditional Scottish Christmas

 Some of the origin stories of Scotland’s clans begin with the kinds of myths and legends that are usually reserved for Greek mythology.
 Some Clan Chiefs are said to have been descended from legendary Kings, warriors or heroes – but often, the reality was a bit more straightforward and borne from battle, political turmoil or rebellion.

 Traditionally, these clans were from and held territories in the Scottish Highland and in the Borders of Scotland.
-And it’s in these strongholds that the clans’ influence still feature heavily today.
+And it’s in these strongholds that the clans’ influence still features heavily today.

 How to find your Scottish Clan